Hyundai Motorsport: Hyundai i20 Coupe WRC

-Pierre-Louis Loubet, Ole Cristian Veiby, Oliver Solberg and Nils Solans have all driven the World Rally Car on behalf of independent team, 2C Compétition.
+Pierre-Louis Loubet, Ole Cristian Veiby, Oliver Solberg, Nils Solans and Ken Block have all driven the World Rally Car on behalf of independent team, 2C Compétition.

 Hyundai i20 R5

 Hyundai Motorsport developed the i20 R5 car in 2016 for use in various national and regional championships such as World Rally Championship-2, European Rally Championship and Tour European Rally.

 The car was first tested in January 2016 and made its competitive debut in the WRC2 class at Tour de Corse.

 The i20 R5 quickly made a name for itself, taking wins and championships in local and regional championships around the world.

 Hyundai i20 N Rally2

 The Hyundai i20 N Rally2 is a rally car developed and built by Hyundai Motorsport to Group Rally2 specifications.
 It is the successor to Hyundai i20 R5.

 The car was debuted at the 2021 Ypres Rally.

 TCR

 Hyundai i30 N TCR

 In early 2017 Hyundai Motorsport announced it was developing an i30 N touring car based on TCR regulation.
 The car made its debut in the Touring Car Endurance Series 24h of Misano before being made available to customers by the end of the year.

 For the 2018 World Touring Car Cup(WTCR), two teams entered the Hyundai i30 N TCR: YMR with Yvan Muller and Thed Björk, and BRC Racing Team with Gabriele Tarquini and Norbert Michelisz.
 Tarquini clinched the inaugural WTCR Driver's Championship, and YMR secured the Teams' Championship.

 BRC Racing Team entered four i30 N TCR cars in to the 2019 World Touring Car Cup season.
 Reigning drivers’ champion Tarquini and teammate Michelisz returned to compete with BRC Hyundai N Squadra Corse team.
 Newcomers to WTCR Augusto Farfus and Nicky Catsburg signed to BRC Hyundai N LUKOIL Racing Team for the season.

 The i30 N TCR won the USAC Pirelli World Challenge TCR class in 2018 with Bryan Herta Autosport in owner and manufacturer championships.